Ajaysinh1290/Movie-Details-Finder-in-java/README.md

-# Weather App In Flutter
+# Movie Details Provider In Java

 An app which will provies you any movie details.